weproud/context-compose/README.md

 User: "Initialize a new MCP project"
 Claude: Uses the init tool to create .hellomcp directory and hello.yaml

-User: "Add a greeting called 'welcome'"
-Claude: Uses the greeting tool to create hello-welcome.yaml

 User: "Send a message to Slack saying 'Hello team!'"
 Claude: Uses send_message_slack tool to send the message
 ```